tigattack/dvsa-mot-history-api-py/README.md

 These classes encapsulate vehicle information, including the make, model, registration details, and a list of MOT tests.

+`VehicleResponseType`: This is a type alias that encompasses the possible vehicle response classes detailed above.

 ### Error Handling

 The `ErrorResponse` class handles errors returned by the API, providing details about the error, including the status code and message.